 - Have I worked closely with this person?

 - Do I feel this person thinks favorably of me?

 - Does this person know me in more than one context?

 - Does this person know my future intentions?

 - Does this person know me from previous rather than current experiences?

 - Will this person create a letter of recommendation by a deadline?

-- Choose someone you know is a good writer who can express themselves clearly.
+- Choose someone you know is a strong writer who can express themselves clearly.